Camouflage: Motion dazzle

+Mechanisms

+Animals can camouflage themselves by one or more principles using a variety of mechanisms.
+For example, some animals achieve background matching by changing their skin coloration to resemble their current background.

 Changeable skin coloration

-Animals such as chameleon, frog, flatfish such as the peacock flounder, squid and octopus actively change their skin patterns and colours using special chromatophore cells to resemble their current background, or, as in most chameleons, for signalling.
+Animals such as chameleon, frog, flatfish such as the peacock flounder, squid, octopus and even the isopod idotea balthica actively change their skin patterns and colours using special chromatophore cells to resemble their current background, or, as in most chameleons, for signalling.
 However, Smith's dwarf chameleon does use active colour change for camouflage.

 Each chromatophore contains pigment of only one colour.
 In fish and frogs, colour change is mediated by a type of chromatophore known as melanophores that contain dark pigment.
 A melanophore is star-shaped; it contains many small pigmented organelles which can be dispersed throughout the cell, or aggregated near its centre.
 When the pigmented organelles are dispersed, the cell makes a patch of the animal's skin appear dark; when they are aggregated, most of the cell, and the animal's skin, appears light.
 In frogs, the change is controlled relatively slowly, mainly by hormones.
 In fish, the change is controlled by the brain, which sends signals directly to the chromatophores, as well as producing hormones.

 The skins of cephalopods such as the octopus contain complex units, each consisting of a chromatophore with surrounding muscle and nerve cells.
 The cephalopod chromatophore has all its pigment grains in a small elastic sac, which can be stretched or allowed to relax under the control of the brain to vary its opacity.
 By controlling chromatophores of different colours, cephalopods can rapidly change their skin patterns and colours.

 On a longer timescale, animals like the Arctic hare, Arctic fox, stoat, and rock ptarmigan have snow camouflage, changing their coat colour (by moulting and growing new fur or feathers) from brown or grey in the summer to white in the winter; the Arctic fox is the only species in the dog family to do so.
 However, Arctic hares which live in the far north of Canada, where summer is very short, remain white year-round.

 The principle of varying coloration either rapidly or with the changing seasons has military applications.
 Active camouflage could in theory make use of both dynamic colour change and counterillumination.
 Simple methods such as changing uniforms and repainting vehicles for winter have been in use since World War II.
 In 2011, BAE Systems announced their Adaptiv infrared camouflage technology.
 It uses about 1,000 hexagonal panels to cover the sides of a tank.
 The Peltier plate panels are heated and cooled to match either the vehicle's surroundings (crypsis), or an object such as a car (mimesis), when viewed in infrared.